Lemuel Adolphus Johnson: Early life

 Lemuel Adolphus Johnson was born on 15 December 1941 to Sierra Leone Creole parents in Nigeria.
 Johnson was raised with a strong awareness of his Creole heritage and this would emerge as a feature of his literary works, notably in The Sierra Leone Trilogy.

 His grandfather, Reverend Canon S.S.
-Williams, was a vicar at the Church of the Holy Trinity, Freetown and part of Johnson's family had ancestral roots in Regent Village in the Colony of Sierra Leone.
+Williams, was a vicar at the Church of the Holy Trinity, Freetown, and part of Johnson's family had ancestral roots in Regent Village in the Colony of Sierra Leone.

 Education

 Johnson was educated at the Sierra Leone Grammar School and in 1960 he received the highest scores in all West Africa on the Cambridge University Higher School Certificate examinations.
-In 1965, Johnson graduated with a degree in Modern Languages from Oberlin College an M.A. in Spanish from the Pennsylvania State University in 1966.
-Johnson subsequently earned a Ph.D. in Comparative Literature from the University of Michigan in 1968.
+In 1965, he graduated with a degree in Modern Languages from Oberlin College and an M.A. in Spanish from Pennsylvania State University in 1966.
+He subsequently earned a PhD in Comparative Literature from the University of Michigan in 1968.

 Johnson was appointed as an assistant professor of English at the University of Michigan in 1966 and was eventually promoted to a full professorship.
-Between 1985 and 1991, Johnson was a Director of the Center for Afro American and African Studies at the University of Michigan.
+Between 1985 and 1991, he was a Director of the Center for Afro American and African Studies at the University of Michigan.

-Professor Johnson was appointed a Professor investigador at the Colegio de Mexico, Mexico City, and intermittently taught at Fourah Bay College at the University of Sierra Leone, on the Faculty of Literature at the Salzberg Seminar, and as a Visiting Distinguished Professor at Oberlin College.
+Johnson was appointed a Professor investigador at the Colegio de Mexico, Mexico City, and intermittently taught at Fourah Bay College, at the University of Sierra Leone, at the Faculty of Literature at the Salzberg Seminar, and as a Visiting Distinguished Professor at Oberlin College.